SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 ### telework.si.edu

-We'll be using the [telework.si.edu](https://telework.si.edu) system to connect to Hydra.
-See below for information on a direct ssh connection which offers advantages over this method.

-The [telework.si.edu](https://telework.si.edu) is available from inside the Smithsonian network as well as remotely, There is a web-based terminal program to access Hydra.
+The [telework.si.edu](https://telework.si.edu) system allows any user with a Smithsonian user account to remotely connect to Hydra.
+It's available from inside the Smithsonian network as well as remotely.
+There is a web-based terminal program to access Hydra.

 After logging in, expand the "IT Tools" section and choose "Hydra".